ADA Accessibility Information

 Periodontal maintenance is a series of regularly scheduled appointments.
 A perio maintenance appointment is performed on an individual in order to control the progression of their periodontal disease.
 This patient has been through a “deep cleaning” or root planning.
 With periodontal maintenance, we assess buildup on your teeth, monitor the depths of your periodontal pockets, and check over the condition of your gums.
 We also clean your teeth during these visits to eliminate any buildup that may have accumulated since your last appointment.
 The time between visits depends on your needs, generally ranging from as often as every 3-4 months to monitor the disease closely.

 With appropriate treatment, we can help to stop gum disease in its tracks, allowing your mouth to begin healing.
-For more information, and to schedule your consultation, call The Elmwood Dental Group LLC at (833) 432-1457 today.
+For more information, and to schedule your consultation, call Elmwood Dental at (833) 432-1457 today.

 Click here to schedule your cleaning

-Copyright © 2018-2023 Elmwood Dental Group and WEO Media (Touchpoint Communications LLC).
+Copyright © 2018-2025 Elmwood Dental and WEO Media (Touchpoint Communications LLC).
 All rights reserved.
 Sitemap

 Dentist West Hartford, CT | How is Gum Disease Treated?